“Why does my job matter?”

 4. Commit to Transparency

-Cynicism is the death knell of company culture.
-It prevents employees at all levels from performing their best.
-When it comes to mission, management should demonstrate its commitment to following its principles in order to maintain employee morale.
+Cynicism prevents employees at all levels from performing their best.
+When it comes to the company mission statement, management should demonstrate commitment to following its principles to maintain employee morale.

-There's no doubt that agents quickly lose their excitement for the mission when they sense management isn't sticking to its own lofty goals.
+Agents quickly lose their excitement for the mission if they sense management isn't sticking to its own goals.
 So, for the sake of transparency, share how leadership objectives align with the mission.
 Make it a regular part of team meetings to discuss how daily tasks at all levels help reach the main objective.

 You don't have to lay out the nitty-gritty of your business plan to all employees.
-Just be open enough to show you're also willing to put in the work and that you're ultimately chasing the same goal as the agents chatting one-on-one with customers.
+Just be open enough to show you're also willing to put in the work and that you're ultimately chasing the same goal as the agents.

 5. Focus on Authenticity

-In order to get your agents on board, you have to stay grounded.
+To encourage call center agent engagement with your mission, you need to stay grounded.
 It's less important to be unique than to be authentic.
-If your mission is the best customer service, stick with it.
-Your mission won't win any awards for innovation, but it's clear and actionable for the front-line employees upon whom your company depends.
+If your mission is to “provide the best customer service,” stick with it.
+Your mission won't win any awards for innovation, but it's clear and actionable.